Best Squid Ink Pasta Recipe: with Alaskan Rock Fish and Octopus. Homemade is best...

 Learn from my mistake and get that squid ink in at the time of pasta mixing, not after mixing.

-I was chatting to my mate Ruthers (virtually of course) and this pasta-making is a labor of love, just like making Sourdough.
+I was chatting to my mate Ruthers (virtually of course) and this pasta-making is a labour of love, just like making Sourdough.
 Is it worth all the effort?
 Yes.

 The difference in the pasta is truly quite amazing.
 But I did have flour coming out of my ears, nose, hair, and fingernails for about a week after. no matter how many showers I had.
 But the results were amazing ChillaxBBQ Stay@Home Recipes – Home-Made Squid-Ink Pasta ‘w’ Alaskan Rock Fish and Octopus is one to have a go at my friends – ENJOY!!!